tewarid/tewarid.github.io/_posts/2015/2015-04-07-virtual-serial-port-redirection-using-socat.md

 ---
 # Virtual serial port redirection using socat

-Here's how socat can be used to redirect one serial port to another on Ubuntu
+Here's how socat can be used to redirect one serial port to another on Ubuntu, assuming both serial devices are not assigned to a real device

 ```bash
 sudo socat -d -d pty,link=/dev/ttyS0,raw,echo=0 pty,link=/dev/ttyS1,raw,echo=0
 ```

-Assuming both serial devices above are not assigned to a real device.
-If the above command is successful, you can send data from on serial port to another using a terminal emulator such as screen
+If the above command is successful, you can send data from one serial port to another using a terminal emulator such as screen

 ```bash
 screen /dev/ttyS0 115200
 ```

 Install screen using `sudo apt-get screen` if not already installed.
 Repeat the above command on another prompt for the other serial device, and you're good to go.
-Quit screen using Ctrl-A .
+Quit screen using Ctrl-A.

 socat can also be used to perform serial to TCP redirection